How to be a tax-aware investor

 Asking your advisor the following five questions could help you minimize the tax impact on your returns.

-Should I invest them in a tax-deferred or taxable account?
+2. Should I invest in a tax-deferred or taxable account?

-“Your advisor can help you think through the tax implications of where you hold different types of investments,” says Navani.
-For instance, currently investment income from assets held within a 401(k) or IRA generally isn’t subject to taxes until you withdraw it.
+“Your advisor can help you think through the tax implications of where you hold different types of investments,” Navani says.
+For instance, investment income from assets held within a 401(k) or traditional IRA generally isn’t subject to taxes until you withdraw it.
 For that reason, you may want to place holdings that generate ordinary income — bonds or non-qualified dividend-producing stocks — in tax-deferred retirement plan accounts.
-(Withdrawals you take during retirement may be taxed at your ordinary income rate, which may be lower at that time — or potentially not taxed at all, in the case of a Roth account.)
+Withdrawals you take during retirement may be taxed at your ordinary income rate, which may be lower at that time.
+Your tax advisor can also help you determine if certain circumstances apply to you that may make an account funded with post-tax dollars - including a Roth account - a better option for investments that generate ordinary income.

 By contrast, it’s often smart to hold non-income-producing assets, such as growth stocks, in taxable accounts.
 Even if they increase substantially in value, you generally won’t experience any tax consequences until you sell them.